 Mexico's population is predominantly Christian.
 According to a 2020 government survey, some 78% of residents identify as Roman Catholic, 10% Protestant, 8% non-religious (including those who identify as atheist and agnostic), and less than 2% follow other religious traditions, such as Judaism, Islam, Buddhism, and others.

-Mexico's constitution (see p.
-3 of Political and Social Relations) declares the country a secular state, guarantees freedom of worship, and prohibits religious discrimination.
+Mexico's Constitution (see Political and Social Relations) declares the country a secular state, guarantees freedom of worship, and prohibits religious discrimination.
 Nevertheless, the Catholic Church has greatly influenced Mexican culture, attitudes, and history.

 Early Religion